-This is a fantastic opportunity for you to experience a first class UK education at one of the oldest medical schools in the country and one of the UK's busiest hospitals, whilst living in one of the most socially and culturally diverse cities
+This is a fantastic opportunity for you to experience a first class UK education at one of the oldest medical schools in the country and one of the UK's busiest hospitals, whilst living in one of the most socially and culturally diverse cities in the world.

-This pre-departure guide has been designed by the International Advising Team (IAT) to help you get ready for an experience of a lifetime!
+This pre-departure guide has been designed by the International Advising Team (IAT) to help you get ready for an experience of a lifetime at Tooting Campus!
 There is a lot of information to take in, so take your time and read carefully.